ericmjalbert/budgeting-bob/README.md

 This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) web application that is running on heroku.
 It will store account transactions and categorize them for proper budgetting.

-There is a viewable demo with some [dummy data](https://github.com/ericmjalbert/budgeting-bob/blob/master/fill_demo_data.sh) to showcase the application: http://budgeting-bob-demo.herokuapp.com/.
-Login credentials for the demo are: `username = demo` and `password = demo`.
+~There is a viewable demo with some [dummy data](https://github.com/ericmjalbert/budgeting-bob/blob/master/fill_demo_data.sh) to showcase the application: http://budgeting-bob-demo.herokuapp.com/.
+Login credentials for the demo are: `username = demo` and `password = demo`.~

+EDIT: The above demo doesn't work anymore since heroku changed their stance on free-tier resources ([read more here](https://blog.heroku.com/next-chapter)).

 ## Installation